← Back

 People in Shit Hotels

-Renée Polesch.
-On location in the Hotel American in Amsterdam’s Leidseplein, as part of the Transition Festival
+Renée Polesch, on location at the Hotel American in Amsterdam's Leidseplein, as part of the Transition Festival

 2002